Are you a working full-time mom who is overwhelmed?

 I like the format that has the month, followed by the weeks.
 I use the monthly page as the master scheduler.
 Then, on the weekend, I sit down and plug-in those appointments into my weekly part.
 It mentally prepares me for what’s going on that week and refreshes my memory of what needs to get done.

 Dinner is one of the major stressors for me.
 Eating out every day is not an option, as it’s way too expensive, and also tends to be unhealthy.
 But you also don’t want to end up feeding your family stale cereal.

 Once you get the appointments and to-dos into that planner, start meal planning around them.

 Tuesdays are typically Scout night in this house.
 Those are our busiest nights.
 That will usually be a crockpot night, where everyone can feed themselves at the needed times.

 Related Post: How to Make Meal Planning Quick and Easy

-Combine activities.
-I keep my wordpress app on my phone, so I can start drafts of blog posts in waiting rooms, during my lunch, or in the pick up line.
+I keep my WordPress app on my phone, so I can start drafts of blog posts in waiting rooms, during my lunch, or in the pick-up line.
 I also carry an on the go knitting project with me that is small enough to stick in my purse – usually a sock project.
 I have also incorporated our family game night and dinner — sometimes we eat while we play!